coopiteasy/vertical-cooperative/easy_my_coop_easy_migration/readme/USAGE.rst

 1. Configure the `property_cooperator_account` in Settings > Company.
 2. Create the Share product and generate the ExternalId.
 You can export the share product to generate the external Id.
 3. Add `Migration Manager` group to the migration user.
-4. Modify the Subscription Journal sequence implementation to NoGap: Settings > Technical > Sequences > Account Default Subscription Journal
+4. Ensure that the sequence 'Subscription Register' has the newt number to 1.

 Execution steps: